stevetasticsteve/django-lexicon/README.md

 https://dev.codebysteve.com

 # To do
-## Current work
-- Look into double validation on LexiconEntry saves
+1. Variations views and forms
+2. Project admin area for imports, affix files and utils
+3. Paradigm forms in project admin area
+4. Affix creation forms in project admin area
+5. Affix forms on word objects
+6. Move Project list to home
+7. Restrict access to Django admin to superusers

 ## Features
 - An affix system needs to be added.
 Admins can create an .aff file in the admin and add affix options
-- Spelling variations should be added under entries
-- Common mispellings for words.
+- Common misspellings for words.
 To be used for searches in lexicon and to help spelling suggestions in hunspell
-- Ignore words.
-Words to be added to the spell check, but not suggested.
-For common foreign words.
-- The LexiconProject tok ples validator isn't hooked up yet
 - Find a way to centrally host .xml and .dic files and have Libre office/word use them.
 In other words automated updating of spell checks on multiple machines.
 - The oxt extension can define an update url.
 A http endpoint has been defined that correctly returns an xml with update information.
 Libre office can now see that there are updates for the extension, but can't download it.
 - A way to automate the updating of a paratext spellingstatus file.